Bushra-Butt-17/DeepLearning-Projects/README.md

 ---

-# 🏡 Linear Regression with Gradient Descent
+# 🏡 Ames Housing Price Prediction: Linear Regression with Gradient Descent

 This project demonstrates how to build a linear regression model from scratch using the **Ames Housing Dataset** 🏘️.
 It includes: